Difference Between OST and PST Files and How to Troubleshoot Them

 4. Flexibility in organizing mailbox data.

-Lacks of PST Files
+Drawbacks of PST Files

 1. High possibility of corruption, especially for larger files.